Money Matters with Jim Doyle

 For a real conversation starter, consider making the following lists: things you will do alone in retirement; things your spouse will do alone in retirement; things you will do together in retirement – and then share them.

 On our next show we’ll be exploring . . .
-‘Bring Your Family into Your Estate Planning Discussions’, premiering Thurs., Jan.
-30 at 5pm PT and Sunday, Feb.
-2 at 7am PT.
+‘The Dream Team: Getting The Most Out Of Your Professional Advisers’, encoring Thurs., Jun.
+4 at 5pm PT and Sunday, Jun.
+7 at 7am PT.

 Jim Doyle, Doyle & Associates Private Wealth Management, Investors Group Financial Services Inc.